ilovetocode2019/Highlight/index.md

 ## Installation

-For instruction on installing to bot, see the [installion instructions](installation).
+For instruction on installing to bot, see the [installation instructions](installation).

 ## Configuration